 Parents who are in chronic high conflict pose particular difficulties for the courts, the professionals who are involved with them, and their children.
 Increasingly, courts are appointing Parenting Coordinators to help reduce parental conflict and protect the children.
-This 28 hour course provides 28 Continuing Education credits and will examine the role and functions of the Parenting Coordinator and the interventions helpful to reduce conflict and improve coparenting.
+This training provides 28 Continuing Education Credits and will examine the role and functions of the Parenting Coordinator and the interventions helpful to reduce conflict.
 The course is a blended learning format and spans 4 weeks of online coursework for 13 hours and 15 hours of on-site instruction over a weekend-in-residence.

 Mental health practitioners, mediators, attorneys, and other professionals will have the opportunity to expand their practice and skills in this emerging area.